Welcome to the Case Library & Geyer Center for Information Technology

 - Borrowing materials through interlibrary loan and ConnectNY

 - Specialized workstations and computer software in computer labs

 - Access to licensed databases except within the Library

 - Recall of materials checked out by others

 - Room reservation

 Alumni Access to Library Resources

-We are please to provide alumni and community members with access to several databases and journals.
+We are please to provide alumni and community members with access to several open access databases and journals from off campus.
 Please click here for these resources.
 New York State residents also have access to databases via the NovelNY project.
 Most databases are available to anyone who is on campus with a few restrictions.

 Groups and Tours